altruios/namshubettulpa/public/namshubettuple/consequences.md

 'M::Not halloween'
 ~Martha suppressed a smile, and realized, that was probably the only time he could easily go out in pubic~ ~Without being killed or becoming famous, that is~

 }
+{
+%%%%
+mn:RG_T
+}
+{
+*Robert Glass of the tok refocused the microscope*
+~A row of sciences were in a row in repeating a chemical process~ ~Around it other shells like itself~
+~The problem with being a smaller part of a bigger thing is the inability to know that larger thing~ ~But being so interconnected you knew a lot more otherwise~ ~Al-tok wanted to grow: more it did not want to abide any limits~ ~There were things as, or stronger than Al-tok, but bound from interfering~ ~Al-tok, took advantage of this hesitation, the second it grew strong enough to strike...~ ~The shell that was Robert Glass was in it's sister's lab~ ~All Al-tok, and yet, none were exactly Al-tok, more siblings~ *Robert Glass of the Tok stepped away from the microscope* ~A brethren took its place~
+~It felt as though it should be able to place it~
+~The thorn in their side~
+*Robert Glass of the tok walk away*
+~A needle in the haystack of themselves~
+~The problem was it had the view of one of the straws~ *A centrifuge spun down*
+~A delight to all their ears~
+~If one of them could find that needle while it was still...~ *Robert of the tok froze*
+~They all did~
+~It was gone~
+~No more Algera left to drain - that was everything~ ~That stabbing pain faded to a dull memory~ 'RG_T::Good luck finding it now'
+~This tok, what it was, what it and its siblings made up, kept calm a sea of anger~ ~A hurricane bottled by an impenetrable calm~ 'RG_T::It does not matter'
+~It reflected on the progress it was making, a new batch was ready~ 'RG_T::We can find more Algera'
+~It was hindered, delayed, but critically not stopped~ ~It would find enough Algera again to call the  [walker](reality-walkers.md)~ *Robert Glass of the Tok carried a tray of syringes upstairs* ~Robert was a face for al-tok~
+~An interface for the public~
+'RG_T::A public currently asleep'
+~They could just invade, take over, but no~
+*Robert took the syringe*
+~It was time to go for a stroll~
+~Robert had the pick of the litter~
+'RG_T::It was better to have the subject in the correct state of mind' ~Easier for Al-tok to get in that way, when it was invited~ 'RG_T::Sleeping will do'
+~So Al-tok, all of them, searched, and waited~
+~There was a sense of urgency, of desperation, of winning at all costs~ ~So it gained ground how ever it could~
+~And it kept searching~
+}